This report sheds light on how your comms team is working to boost employee engagement and the challenges they're facing. We've gone through

 decision is already made.

-Help make the most of people managers
+most of people managers - Organisations

-internal communicators report that people managers are not meeting communication expectations.
+communicators report that people managers are not meeting communication expectations.

 Hybrid working and deskless employees still pose a challenge for communicators so help your communicators support people managers: